jdros15/AppxBundle-Installer/README.md

 ```

 ### 4. 🚀 Optimized Production Build (Important)
-To create a standalone executabe that is **optimized for size** (avoiding the 250MB+ bloat of standard self-contained builds), use the following command.
+To create a standalone executable that is **optimized for size** (avoiding the 250MB+ bloat of standard self-contained builds), use the following command.

 This command enables **Single File** publishing and **Compression**, which drastically reduces the final `.exe` size (typically ~60-80MB for a fully self-contained app).